Almost Every Simply Typed Lambda-Term Has a Long Beta-Reduction Sequence: Proof of Canonical Form Lemma

-which are the same by the unambiguity of \(\grm\).
-Then the length of the sequence \(N \rew_{\grm,\ell}^* N_1\) and that of \(N \rew_{\grm,\ell}^* N_2\) are the same since just after them the root terminal \(a\) occurs, and hence \(N_1=N_2\), as required.
 Next we prove the unambiguity of \(\grm'\), by contradiction: we assume that \( \grm' \) is not unambiguous, and show that \(\grm\) is not unambiguous, which is a contradiction.
 Let \( N_0' \in \nont' \) and \( T \in \TR{\ralph} \) be a pair of a nonterminal and a tree such that there exist two leftmost rewriting sequences from \( N_0' \) to \( T \) in \( \grm' \).
 We can assume without loss of generality that the leftmost rewriting sequences differ on the first step.
 Assume that the two rewriting sequences are

 and

 We have \( N_{1,j}' \neq N_{2,j}' \) for some \( j \).
 By the definition of \( \rules' \), there are rules

 with \( N_{i,j} \rew_{\grm}^* N_{i,j}' \) for every \( (i,j) \in \{ 1, 2 \} \times \{ 1, \dots, \ralph(a) \} \).
 There are two cases: \begin{itemize} \item Case \( N_{1,j} \neq N_{2,j} \) for some \( j \in \{ 1, \dots, \ralph(a) \} \): By the rewriting sequences above and the claim \((2) \), we have two sequences